ErpNetDocs/dev/domain-api/data-sync/additional-data-json.md

 ## Purpose and limitations

-The field is similar to a small, per-record **NoSQL-like payload slot**.
+The field is similar to a small, per-record **NoSQL-like JSON document slot**.
 An integration can use it to store a JSON object with arbitrary keys and nested values without changing the @@name relational data model.

-For example, an external product catalog can retain synchronization metadata that has no corresponding standard Product attribute:
+For example, an external product catalog can persist synchronization metadata that has no corresponding standard Product attribute:

 ```json
 {